faucetsdn/udmi/docs/tools/registrar.md

 * Existing devices that are not listed in the site config are blocked (as per Cloud IoT device setting).
 * Devices not found in the target registry are automatically created.
-* Existing device registy entries are unblocked and updated with the new configuration.
+* Existing device registry entries are unblocked and updated with the new configuration.
 * Various intermediate and summary files are written to the site directory.
 Typically, these can be safely committed to source control as they are deterministic.